khos2ow/worldwind.arc.nasa.gov/content/blog/roadmap.md

 <br>

-## WorldWind Roadmap 2018: Q2
+## WorldWind Roadmap 2018

 ---

-Last December, we released [Web WorldWind 0.9.0](https://github.com/NASAWorldWind/WebWorldWind/releases/tag/v0.9.0), giving the community a solid foundation for their applications.
-Since then, we've been working on bug fixes and new features for the upcoming [Web WorldWind 0.10.0](https://github.com/NASAWorldWind/WebWorldWind/milestone/2) release.
-Here's a look at the WorldWind team's progress since 0.9.0, and the progress toward our goals for 2018 Q2:
+Earlier this year, we created NASA WorldWind's first roadmap, a place where users and developers alike can see what's in store for the Web platform.
+Checkout what we've been working on!

 *Please note this is a preliminary plan, so not all features may be included in our next release.*